eaych/Type-Master/README.md

 A client can be started by running `client.py`.

+By default, the program will create and log service calls in `server.log`.

 ## 2. Client

 > Upon running, the user will be prompted with a selection screen.
 The user can then input a corresponding number: `1`, `2`, `3` to send commands to the server.
 Invalid inputs are ignored.